d-led/fret-flashcards/README.md

   - Python 3: `python -m http.server 8000` then open `http://localhost:8000/src/static/index.html`
   - Node: `npx http-server .` then open the corresponding URL.

+## Inspiration

+Inspired on a whim by Steve Vai's anecdote about the first homework given to him by Joe Satriani: "learn all notes on the fretboard".

 ## Tests

 - Cypress spec: `cypress/e2e/spec.cy.js`.